 Also included in the Pillar II requirement are a number of temporary capital add-ons for changes pending internal approvals, approvals by FSAs or other add-ons of which some are related to the SREP.
+The Pillar II add-ons are reflecting the model deficiencies that are currently not captured in Pillar I.

-An add-on reflects that the current average Actual Default Frequency (ADF) exceeds the Probability of Default (PD) used in the Pillar 1 capital requirements for the IRB corporate and institutions portfolio.
+An add-on reflects that the current average Actual Default Frequency (ADF) exceeds the Probability of Default (PD) used in the Pillar I capital requirements for the IRB corporate and institutions portfolio.
 The capital add-on is 11.5% of the credit risk Pillar I capital requirement for the IRB corporate and institutions portfolio.
-Nordea Kredit also holds capital for changes made in Danish scorecards not yet implemented in the Pillar 1 framework.